Dolna Art

 Mitu Basu in Conversation with Michael Corbin

-A conversation from ArtBookGuy — candid, thoughtful, and deeply rooted in Indian art, culture, and the philosophy behind Dolna.
+A long-form exchange from ArtBookGuy: candid, thoughtful, and deeply rooted in Indian art, culture, patronage, and the philosophy behind Dolna Art.

 Michael Corbin interview cover